Horse Nutrition for Shedding Season

 - Also, check your horse’s metabolic health.
 Affordable and accessible tests of your horse’s metabolic status may also reveal pituitary pars intermedia dysfunction (PPID), formerly known as Cushing’s disease, and insulin resistance (IR) equine metabolic syndrome (EMS).

-- Sometimes, hair growth goes wild with metabolic changes, and shedding is slow or non-existent.
+- Sometimes, hair growth accelerates with metabolic changes, and shedding is slow or nonexistent.
 These tests are also helpful in assessing your horse’s laminitis risk, which coincidentally peaks in spring and fall when grasses are lush and stressed.

-The take-home message is to let your vet help your horse if shedding or growing a new coat is late, abnormal, or not happening.
+The key takeaway is to let your vet help if shedding or growing a new coat is delayed, abnormal, or not occurring.
 Then curry some more!

 Video